0Raghav-Sharma0/gitPulse/README.md

 An **AI-powered platform for understanding GitHub repositories and developer profiles**.

-Chat with any repo, generate architecture diagrams, and run security scans — **without cloning the repository**.
+Chat with any repository, generate architecture insights, and run security scans — **without cloning the repo**.

 <br>